jfmartinz/ResourceHub/Programming Languages/Prolog/readme.md

 # Prolog

 Prolog is a logic programming language.
-It has important role in artificial intelligence.
+It has an important role in artificial intelligence.
 Unlike many other programming languages, Prolog is intended primarily as a declarative programming language.
 In prolog, logic is expressed as relations (called as Facts and Rules).
 Core heart of prolog lies at the logic being applied.
 Formulation or Computation is carried out by running a query over these relations.

 Here are the collection of valuable resources to help you learn and master Prolog.